C2SM/git-course/beginner/Exercise_2_switch_branches.md

 ## Remarks

+> [!NOTE]
-> **Note:** Any text enclosed in `<>` denotes a placeholder to be replaced with a specific string appropriate to your context, i.e. delete `<>` and replace it with the appropriate word.
+> Any text enclosed in `<>` denotes a placeholder to be replaced with a specific string appropriate to your context, i.e. delete `<>` and replace it with the appropriate word.

+> [!NOTE]
-> **Note:** Some exercises may require the use of basic Unix commands.
+> Some exercises may require the use of basic Unix commands.
 If you are unfamiliar with Unix systems, refer to the file [Basic Unix Commands](../Unix_Commands.md) for a list of all necessary commands.

 If everything is still set up from the last exercise, you can continue with [this exercise](#exercise) directly.
 Otherwise, please refer to the [Initialization from Exercise 1](Exercise_1_basic_commands.md#initialization).